CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 Code for reading the Batch Table can be found in [Cesium3DTileBatchTable.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Cesium3DTileBatchTable.js) in the Cesium implementation of 3D Tiles.

+### Padding

+The binary body must start and end on a 8-byte alignment.

+The JSON header must be padded with trailing Space characters (`0x20`) to satisfy alignment requirements of the Batch Table binary (if present).

 ### JSON header

 Batch Table values can be represented in the JSON header in two different ways: